SustainFloyd Announces its 2015 Fall Film Series, Starting October 8th

 Pasta and noodles are cooked in water, so SustainFloyd is offering a “Noodle Night” dinner at 6:30 p.m. before the movie, which will include a variety of noodle dishes.
 The movie will start at about 7 p.m. and an expert panel will follow the film.

 On Thursday night, November 12th SustainFloyd will show “Fed Up,” which poses the question, “Why are Americans Getting Fat?”
 The answer may surprise you in this well-researched, fascinating documentary.
 A healthy soup and salad dinner will precede “Fed Up” and there will be a great discussion afterwards.

 Then to celebrate the holiday season, all are invited to bring a dish for a potluck dinner on Thursday evening, December 10th and to see the touching film, “The Family Farm,” about the joys and difficulties of running a small farm.
 An interesting discussion will wrap-up the evening.

-SustainFloyd offers a regular film series at the Floyd Country Store.
+SustainFloyd offers an intriguing film series at the Floyd Country Store

 SustainFloyd is a 501(c)(3) social-benefit organization dedicated to preserving, enhancing and supporting a resilient local economy while preserving our natural and cultural resources.